MrGreyfun/Local-Code-Interpreter/README.md

 - **Seamless Experience**: Say goodbye to file size restrictions and internet issues while uploading.
 With Local Code Interpreter, you're in full control.

-- **GPT-3.5 Availability**: While official Code interpreter is only available for GPT-4 model, the Local Code Interpreter offers the flexibility to switch between both GPT-3.5 and GPT-4 models.
+- **GPT-3.5 Availability**: While official Code Interpreter is only available for GPT-4 model, the Local Code Interpreter offers the flexibility to switch between both GPT-3.5 and GPT-4 models.

 - **Enhanced Data Security**: Keep your data more secure by running code locally, minimizing data transfer over the internet.